hertzmann/hertzmann.github.io/_posts/2020-04-19-lines-as-edges.md

 Problem #5: Edge detection is not a line drawing algorithm
 ------------

-Lines-As-Edges starts from the observation that edge detection produces line drawings.
+Lines-As-Edges starts from the observation that edge detection can produce line drawings.
 But it often doesn't.
 Here are two examples from [Sayim and Cavanagh](https://www.frontiersin.org/articles/10.3389/fnhum.2011.00118/full):

 ![Lines vs. Edges](../../../images/sayim.jpg)